 Only medicines prescribed by a doctor can be administered in school.
 If your child requires prescribed medication during the day, it should be handed to the member of Nursery staff on the Nursery door at the start of the day.
 A medical consent form must be completed and signed stating the precise dose and time for the medication to be given.
 Medication must be clearly labelled with your child's name.
 Antibiotics will be administered if your child requires 4 doses a day.
-If your child attends after school club we will consider administering your child's third dose if they are being picked up later in the day.

-Accidents/Bumped Heads
+Bumped Heads

-If your child has a bump to the head during the course of the school day, you will receive notification through Medical Tracker, which is linked to the priority 1 email address.
-If the injury is significant, a member of staff will call you to let you know.
+If your child has a bump to the head during the course of the school day, your child will bring home a bumped head note.
+If the bump is significant, a member of staff will call you to let you know.